iljapanic/mdef/src/reflections/week-02/index.md

 ![](PRRB.jpg "A room at PRRB with the most expensive machinery in the building")

 There does not seem to be a unified narrative for developing practical solutions for a sustainable advancement of humankind.
 The shift in the mindset seems to be slowly occurring but is mostly contained to one-off projects and PR-oriented initiatives rather than a sustained effort from a scientific community at large.
 My aim is not to bash on scientists.
-Despite my remarks, the investments in science still pale in comparison with expenditures on warfare and on obscene habits of wealthy nations.
+Despite my remarks, the investments in science still pale in comparison with expenditures on warfare and on obscene spending habits of wealthy nations.
 My interest lays more in underlying cultural assumptions and perceptions of what constitutes meaningful science.

 The question is how can we use the might and knowledge of the global scientific behemoth to provide for every human being (without destroying our planet) before we go further uncovering ultimately inconsequential details and intricacies of molecular structures?